nationalarchives/ds-caselaw-data-enrichment-service/README.md

 ### 1.5 Re-enrichment

-It is possible for the same judgment to be submitted for enrichment on multiple occassions, which creates the risk that existing enrichment present in the judgment will break as additional enrichment is added to the judgment.
+It is possible for the same judgment to be submitted for enrichment on multiple occasions, which creates the risk that existing enrichment present in the judgment will break as additional enrichment is added to the judgment.
 To address this, the JEP "sanitises" the judgment body prior to making replacements.
 The sanitisation process is simply performed by stripping existing `</ref>` tags from the judgment.
-This logic is handled in the [make_repalcements](/lambda/make_replacements/index.py) lambda.
+This logic is handled in the [make_replacements](/lambda/make_replacements/index.py) lambda.

 **IMPORTANT:** the sanitisation step does not currently distinguish between enrichment supplied by the JEP itself, by vCite or from some other source!
 Particular care should be taken to avoid inadvertently removing vCite enrichment by re-enriching a judgment that includes vCite enrichment when the [vCite integration](vcite.md) is switched off.